-The substantial disruption test is the major standard developed by the U.S. Supreme Court in its seminal student speech K-12 decision Tinker v.
-Des Moines Independent Community School District (1969), to determine when public school officials may discipline students for their expression.
+The substantial disruption test was developed in the seminal student speech decision Tinker v.
+Des Moines Independent Community School District (1969) to determine when public school officials may discipline students for their expression.
 It remains the leading test used in student-speech cases.
 In this 2013 photo, Mary Beth Tinker shows an old photograph of her with her brother John Tinker.
 Tinker was just 13 when she spoke out against the Vietnam War by wearing a black armband to her Iowa school in 1965.
 When the school suspended her, she took her free speech case all the way to the U.S. Supreme Court and won.
 (AP Photo/Manuel Balce Ceneta, used with permission from the Associated Press)

 The substantial disruption test is the major standard developed by the U.S. Supreme Court in its seminal student speech K-12 decision Tinker v.
 Des Moines Independent Community School District (1969) meant to determine when public school officials may discipline students for their expression.
 It remains the leading test used in student-speech cases, including cases involving off-campus online speech.

 Substantial disruption test developed in Tinker case

 The Tinker case involved public school students in Iowa who wore black peace armbands to protest U.S. involvement in the Vietnam War, to support Robert Kennedy’s Christmas truce, and to mourn those who had died.
 School officials suspended the students under a hastily enacted no-black armband policy.
 They challenged their suspension in court.

 Though the students lost in the lower courts, the U.S. Supreme Court reversed and ruled in favor of the students.
 The Court wrote: “Certainly where there is no finding and no showing that engaging in the forbidden conduct would materially and substantially interfere with the requirements of appropriate discipline in the operation of the school," the prohibition cannot be sustained.
 The Court concluded that wearing the armbands did not cause any significant disruptions at the schools.

 Supreme Court adopted test for a Circuit Court case